Baloch diaspora

-Analyzing the history of the aforementioned tribes, these tribes once had an independent state in their history.
-The provocation is directed against Baloch history in order to drown out the national interests of the Baloch people.

 Pakistan

 Within Pakistan, there are significant numbers of Baloch tribes that have migrated partially or totally and settled in regions outside of Balochistan, mostly into Sindh.
 Some have also migrated into southern Punjab, especially in the Saraiki speaking regions as well as southeast Khyber Pakhtunkhwa.
 Many have become entirely assimilated into their host cultures.
 The Zardari tribe Jatoi tribe and Chandio and Magsi tribes for example are now culturally Sindhi Baloch.
 The Talpur dynasty is a Baloch tribe that ruled over Sindh.
 Meanwhile, the Legharis of Sindh and Southern Punjab speak both Sindhi and Saraiki.

 Worldwide populations

 Middle East

 There are large numbers of Baloch living in Oman, the UAE and other Arab states of the Persian Gulf.
+Around 20% of Oman's native population is of Baloch descent; with an additional 15% expatriate population, the figure rises to 35%.

 Europe

 There are also significant populations in Norway, Sweden, and other European countries.